NoD15c/MN-Helper/README.md

 # MN-Helper
 Reporting for Mastermodes - powershell -> for working you need Strax based Masternode

+feel free to make a donate to this Strax Adress:
+XVQqFEWJ2YbbccD4RLpuXTf8kqjvZPLdwe

  is not digitally signed message :
  Its needed to Unblock the file by right clicking on the zip.
 And ticking the unblock checkbox.